Dataset Distillation via Committee Voting: Experiments

 \subsection{Analysis}

-{\bf Overfitting Analysis.} \name{} effectively mitigates over-fitting during the post-training phase.
-Fig.~\ref{fig:overfitting} shows the train and test top-1 accuracy of \name{} and SRe$^2$L++ over epochs.
-Notably, \name{} maintains lower training accuracy but consistently achieves higher test accuracy compared to SRe$^2$L++.
-These results demonstrate the effectiveness of \name{}’s Prior Performance Guided Voting Strategy as a regularization method in overfitting-prone scenarios.
+\textbf{Overfitting Analysis.} \name{} effectively mitigates overfitting during post-training.
+As shown in Fig.~\ref{fig:overfitting_effect_bssl}, it achieves lower training accuracy but higher test accuracy than SRe$^2$L++, indicating that \name{}’s Prior Voting acts as an effective regularizer in overfitting-prone scenarios.

-{\bf Efficiency analysis.} We compared the efficiency of \name{} with previous state-of-the-art ensemble-based methods on various datasets, as shown in Table~\ref{tab:efficiency compare}.
-Specifically, MTT incurs the highest computational cost and lacks scalability to ImageNet-1K.
-In contrast, \name{} achieves significantly higher efficiency (approximately 1.11 ms faster per iteration than G-VBSM) on ImageNet-1k.
-These results collectively highlight the superior efficiency of the proposed \name{} comparing to previous ensemble-based method.